first year students

 Communications students looking at work in the Hunt Library

-Our programs are unified by a framework that responds to changes in design, while also seeking to shape the future of the discipline and advance the field as it matures.
-Whatever your focus, our approach prepares you for top jobs in leading companies and organizations today—while teaching you to design with future generations in mind.
+Our programs are founded on a framework that responds to changes in the field of design, but they also seek to shape the future of the discipline and advance the field.
+Whatever direction you choose in your studies here, our approach prepares you for top jobs in leading companies and organizations today—while teaching you to design with future generations in mind.

 Information for High School Educators

 We offer information sessions for high school educators looking for more information on the career opportunities that are possible with an education in design.
-Please check here for info on the next session.
+Please check here for details about the next session.